manmeet90/gulpBrowserifyBabelifySeed/README.md

     1. run `npm install` after cloning this repo.<br>
     2. run `npm run dev` for compiling code with sourcemaps generation. or run `npm start` for prod.

-If you want to open the application to browser run `npm run serve`.This will start a http-server on localhost:8080.
+If you want to open the application to browser run `npm run serve`.This will start a http-server on localhost:8080.<br>
-NOTE:`npm run serve` task utilizes `http-server`module.Hence it needs to installed globally on your m/c already.
+NOTE:`npm run serve` task utilizes `http-server`module.Hence it needs to installed globally on your m/c already.<br>
 To install http-server run `npm install http-server -g`.